-Meeting of the Authority shall be held 4 times a year on a Monday during the months of January, March, June and September commencing 7.30pm
+Meetings of the authority shall be held 4 times a year on a Monday during the months of January, March, June and September commencing 7.30pm

-The Chairman of the Authority will be the duly elected Chairman of either Bures Hamlet or Bures St. Mary Parish Council as agreed.

-The person presiding at a meeting may exercise all the powers and duties of the Chairman in relation to the conduct of the meeting.
+The chair of the Authority will be the duly elected chair of either Bures Hamlet or Bures St. Mary Parish Council as agreed.
+The person presiding at a meeting may exercise all the powers and duties of the chair in relation to the conduct of the meeting.